Antivirus software creator John McAfee found dead in Spanish jail | CBC News

 Antivirus software creator John McAfee found dead in Spanish jail

-John McAfee, the creator of the McAfee antivirus software, has been found dead in his cell in a jail near Barcelona, a government official told The Associated Press on Wednesday.
+John McAfee, the creator of McAfee antivirus software, was found dead in his jail cell near Barcelona in an apparent suicide Wednesday, hours after a Spanish court approved his extradition to the United States to face tax charges punishable by decades in prison, authorities said.

+The eccentric cryptocurrency promoter and tax opponent whose history of legal troubles spanned from Tennessee to Central America to the Caribbean was discovered at the Brians 2 penitentiary in northeastern Spain.

 "A judicial delegation has arrived to investigate the causes of death," the statement said, adding that "Everything points to death by suicide."